RYOBI 18V ONE+ PCL720K Vacuum Review

 Stick/Handheld

 The RYOBI PCL720K is impressively well-built.
-It's made mostly from thick, high-grade plastic that feels similar to a lot of other RYOBI tools, though it does have a metal pre-filter grille and rubber tires on its floorhead's wheels.
-It's far more robust-feeling than a lot of other conventional cordless stick vacuums on the market.
+It's made mostly from thick, high-grade plastic that feels similar to many other RYOBI tools, although it does feature a metal pre-filter grille and rubber tires on its floorhead's wheels.
+It feels far more robust than many other conventional cordless stick vacuums on the market.
 Parts are attached to one another with heavy-duty latch mechanisms that exhibit minimal wobble or flex.

 In The Box